AQA GCSE PE Past Papers: Complete Collection and Revision Guide

 Component 1: The Human Body and Movement in Physical Activity and Sport covers anatomy, physiology, movement analysis, and physical training.
 This is the more science-heavy paper.
 You’ll find questions on the skeletal and muscular systems, the cardiovascular and respiratory systems, components of fitness, and principles of training.

 Component 2: Socio-Cultural Influences and Well-being in Physical Activity and Sport covers engagement patterns, commercialisation, ethics, sports psychology, and health and wellbeing.
-This paper tends to include more discussion-style questions, though recall is still heavily tested.
+This paper tends to include more discussion-style questions, though recall’s still heavily tested.

 For each past paper, always download three things: the question paper, the mark scheme, and the examiners’ report.
-The examiners’ report is particularly valuable because it tells you exactly where students lost marks and what the examiners were looking for in top-band answers.
-Most students skip this document entirely, which is a mistake.
+The examiners’ report is gold.
+Absolute gold.
+It tells you exactly where candidates lost marks and what examiners were looking for in top-band answers.
+Most Year 11 students never read one — which is precisely why doing so gives you a disproportionate edge.

 If you’ve worked through all the official AQA papers and want more practice material, check out our past papers resource page for additional materials organised by exam board and subject.